Chymyst/chymyst-core/README.md

 The main library is in the `core` JAR assembly (`core/target/scala-2.11/core-*.jar`).
 User code should depend on that JAR only.

+## Prepare new release

+- Edit the version string at the top of `build.sbt`
+- Make sure there is a description of changes for this release at the top of `docs/roadmap.md`
+- Commit everything to master and add tag with release version
+- Push everything with tags to master

 ## Publish to Sonatype

 ```bash